 Normal Behavior Patterns

 Establishing normal behavior patterns is the foundation for detecting anomalies in AI-based surveillance systems.
 By analyzing vast amounts of data from real-time monitoring, these systems can identify complex patterns that represent typical activities in a given environment.
-This allows the AI to create a baseline of expected behavior, which serves as a reference point for detecting unusual events.

 Some common examples of normal behavior patterns include: